LukasFuchs/FDCSGm/AdvectionProblem/README.md

 $\frac{T_{i,j}^{n+1} - T_{i,j}^{n+1}}{2\Delta t}=-v_{x;i,j}\frac{T_{i,j+1}^{n} - T_{i,j-1}^{n}}{2\Delta x}-v_{z;i,j}\frac{T_{i+1,j}^{n} - T_{i-1,j}^{n}}{2\Delta z}$. &emsp;&emsp;&emsp; (7)

+For more details see [*SLFAdvection2D.m*](https://github.com/LukasFuchs/FDCSGm/blob/main/AdvectionProblem/SLFAdvection2D.m).

 ### The semi-lagragian scheme
 &emsp;This method is related to the tracer-based advection by solving *ODEs*, where it assumes that *imaginary tracers* are located at certain positions and land directly at the finite difference grid nodes after advection within one time step.
 Thus, one needs to calculate the *origin points* for each grid node back in time (e.g., one Euler time step) with a given velocity field (e.g., using an *iterative mid-point scheme*, i.e. one uses the velocity at a point half a time step backward in time) and then interpolate the property from the regular grid points to the determined *origin points*.
 This scheme assumes that no heat-sources were active during the advection.
-The method does not have any numerical diffusion but shows inaccuracies due to the interpolation method.<br>
+The method does not have any numerical diffusion but shows inaccuracies due to the interpolation method.
+For more details see [*SemiLagAdvection2D.m*](https://github.com/LukasFuchs/FDCSGm/blob/main/AdvectionProblem/SemiLagAdvection2D.m).

 ### Passive tracers

 &emsp;Here, one assumes that the model domain is completely filled with so-called *tracers* or *markers*.
 These tracers are then advected by solving the *ODE* of a particle advection using a certain method (e.g., Euler or Runge Kutta) and they transport any property stored on them.
 However, care needs to be taken when interpolating those properties from the regular grid onto the tracers and back.
 This is even more complex if the property advected does have an effect on parameters controlling the governing equations (e.g., the viscosity in continuum euqation).<br>
 &emsp;Here, I advect the tracers using Runge-Kutta fourth order; the tracers can transport the absolute temperature and the composition (so far only for two compositions with a constant viscosity and density).
 The property is then interpolated back to the regular grid points every time step.
+For more details see [*AdvectMarker2D.m*](https://github.com/LukasFuchs/FDCSGm/blob/main/AdvectionProblem/AdvectMarker2D.m) and [*TracerInterp.m*](https://github.com/LukasFuchs/FDCSGm/blob/main/AdvectionProblem/TracerInterp.m).

 ### Examples
 &emsp;For the [thermal convection](https://github.com/LukasFuchs/FDCSGm/tree/main/MixedHeatedSystems) code or in the [Blankenbach benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/Blanckenbach) I do prefer, so far, the semi-lagrangian method.
 However, I only advect the total temperature and not the increments, so far.